cran-task-views/Omics/Omics.md

     `r pkg("prioGene")` can be used to define disease specific PPI networks and to deduce candidate gene prioritization. \
-    `r pkg("DiffCorr")` implements a method for identifying pattern changes between 2 experimental conditions in correlation networks.
+    `r pkg("DiffCorr")` implements a method for identifying pattern changes between 2 experimental conditions in correlation networks.\ `r pkg("dnapath")` integrates pathway information into the differential network analysis of two gene expression datasets. \
-    `r pkg("HiveR")` implements hive plots for displaying regulatory networks and `r pkg("HEMDAG")` provides an implementation of several hierarchical ensemble methods for directed acyclic graphs, useful for taxonomy models for instance.
+ `r pkg("GANPA")` is network-based gene weighting algorithm for pathway enrichment analysis, using either RNA-seq or microarray data.

 -   *Clustering*: \
     `r pkg("EMMIXgene")` implements a mixture model-based approach for the clustering of microarray expression data and `r pkg("ORIClust")` performs